Yin Yoga for Burnout

 If you are feeling like you are running on empty then the Kidney and Urinary Bladder meridian pairing are the ones to work on.
 The Chinese believe the Kidney stores our “Jing” which is the essence energy that we are born with.
 As life goes on we deplete this energy and once it’s run out, so are we!
 We can, however, nourish this energy with practices like Qi Gong, Yin Yoga and Meditation.

 The Kidney lines start in our foot and run up the inside of our legs, through the groin and into the body around the kidneys.
 The Urinary Bladder runs all the way down the back of the body, legs down to the feet.
 So forward bends, backbends and stretches for the inner thighs and groin help to stimulate this line.

 Here is a Yin flow to nourish the Kidneys – Yin yoga poses for burnout

 (can be nice to rest head on a block) 4 min

 (can be done with legs over a bolster) 5 min

-Dragon (with knee forward so you get an ankle stretch/ or flying high – body upright hands on leg) 3 min each side
+Dragon (with a knee forward so you get an ankle stretch/ or flying high – body upright hands-on leg) 3 min each side

 Recommendation after yin practice – Yoga Nidra